Impact of current-induced magnons on spin-orbit torque analysis: Discussion

+We attribute the deviations in $C$ and $D$ to unidirectional magnetoresistance (UMR) \cite{Avci2015, Langenfeld2016, Li2017, Avci2018, Kodama2024}, and we propose that a counterpart of similar origin also appears in $R_{xy}^{2\omega}$ measurements, in coefficients $A$ and $B$.
 UMR can originate from \textit{(i)} the dependence of the normal metal / FM interface resistance on the direction of $\bm{\sigma}$ relative to $\bm{M}$, \textit{(ii)} the spin-dependence of the bulk conductivity of the ferromagnet, and \textit{(iii)} from magnon-related effects \cite{Avci2018}.
-Its contribution to the longitudinal resistance $R_{xx}^{2\omega}$ is proportional to $\bm{\sigma} \cdot \bm{M} = \sin \theta \sin \varphi$ \cite{Avci2015}.
+Its contribution to the longitudinal resistance $R_{xx}^{2\omega}$ is proportional to $\bm{\sigma} \cdot \bm{M} =- \sin \theta \sin \varphi$ \cite{Avci2015}.
 The first two \textit{(i,ii)} are both independent of $H$ and are together called the spin-dependent (SD) UMR.
 In contrast, the final \textit{(iii)}, so-called spin-flip (SF) UMR depends on $H$.
-It is attributed to the generation and annihilation of magnons through momentum transfer from the spins generated by the current in the normal metal \cite{Langenfeld2016, Li2017, Avci2018, Kodama2024}, which is also supported by its correlation with $H_\mathrm{AD}$ \cite{Avci2015b}.
-Through electron-magnon scattering or potentially the modulation of the length of the magnetization \cite{Noel2024a, Noel2024b}, this leads to a resistance contribution that depends on the current, and on the magnetization via $\bm{\sigma} \cdot \bm{M}$.
+It is attributed to the generation and annihilation of magnons through angular momentum transfer from the spins generated by the current in the normal metal \cite{Langenfeld2016, Li2017, Avci2018, Kodama2024}, which is also supported by its correlation with $H_\mathrm{AD}$ \cite{Avci2015b}.
+Through the modulation of electron-magnon scattering (MMR) or potentially of the length of the magnetization\cite{Noel2024a, Noel2024b}, this leads to a resistance contribution that depends on the current, and on the magnetization via $\bm{\sigma} \cdot \bm{M}$.
 It decays with increasing field since $H$ opens a gap in the magnon spectrum.
 Besides the term proportional to $\sin \varphi$, higher frequencies with $\varphi$ have been observed \cite{Avci2018, Xu2019}.
 Surprisingly, a corresponding correction to the Hall signal has not been reported in diffusive systems to our knowledge, only in bilayers based on topological insulators \cite{Yasuda2016, Yasuda2017}.
 In the following we present two interpretations on why UMR can appear in 2HH measurements.